Defining Irregular Cycles

 Infographic illustrating spotting, heavy flows, missed cycles, and breakthrough bleeding.

-• Polycystic Ovary Syndrome (PCOS): characterized by anovulation, elevated androgens, and insulin resistance.
+• Polycystic Ovary Syndrome (PCOS): anovulation, elevated androgens, and insulin resistance — remember, PCOS isn't your fault.

-• Thyroid Disorders: both hypothyroidism and hyperthyroidism can disrupt menstrual regulation.
+• Thyroid disorders: both hypothyroidism and hyperthyroidism can disrupt menstrual regularity.

-• Premature Ovarian Insufficiency: early decline in ovarian function leading to erratic cycles.
+• Premature ovarian insufficiency: early decline in ovary function leading to irregular cycles.

-• Hyperprolactinemia: elevated prolactin delays ovulation and can cause amenorrhea.
+• Hyperprolactinemia: elevated prolactin can delay What Ovulation Actually Means and cause amenorrhea.

 Illustration of how estrogen and progesterone fluctuations lead to irregular bleeding.